Capstone-Projects-2023-Spring/project-discord-classroom/README.md

 ## Conceptual Design

-The bot will be programmed in Python 3.7+ and will connect to a SparkedHost database which uses simple SQL commands to add/retrieve data from the database.
-To host the application, SparkedHost will be used at a fee of 2$ per month.
+The bot will be programmed in Python 3.9+ utilizing multiple libraries like pycord, supabase, and fastapi.
+Our database will be stored on Supabase which is a cloud storage application.
+We will also use FastAPI to deploy the API to connect to our database.

 ## Background